Detailed Usages

 tried_regions/<N>/

-In each region directory, you will find four files (start, end, nr_accesses, and age).
-Reading the files will show the start and end addresses, nr_accesses, and age of the region that corresponding DAMON-based operation scheme action has tried to be applied.
+In each region directory, you will find five files (start, end, nr_accesses, age, and sz_filter_passed).
+Reading the files will show the properties of the region that corresponding DAMON-based operation scheme action has tried to be applied.

 Example